 Avoid the sticky stuff…or not

-Sticking with less messy materials if you are really mess avoidant is a great way to get started with messy play.
+You can always start out with materials that are less messy if you are not so comfortable with big messes.
+Containing the mess is also helpful.
 Using buckets, water and paint brushes (no paint) for example to paint the sidewalks, driveway etc…is low on the sticky factor, but is still loads of fun.

 Check finger paints and tempera paints carefully, some brands are more washable than others.
 Shaving foam is great fun, but it dries into a really glue like mess, so clean up before it dries up!

-Mud gets a bad rap but it’s really washable!
+Mud has a bad reputation but it’s really washable!
 Making mudpies and rock soup are messy but clean up and set up are pretty easy in the back yard.

 Flour, sand and glitter tend to stick to everything.
 Baby powder is great at un-sticking them from little fingers and little toes!